Exoplanet Atmosphere Retrieval from Multifractal Analysis of Secondary Eclipse Spectra: Planetary Dayside Atmospheric Limb Retrieval

 \subsection{HD189733b}

 \citet{Deming:2006aa} first detected strong IR/thermal emission from HD189733b at $16\mu$ wavelength during its secondary eclipse phase.
 They examined the shape of the secondary eclipse, but were not able to characterize the thermal structure of the atmosphere using the available data.
 Based on simulations of the infrared transmission spectra, \citet{Tinetti:2007ab} predicted that water vapor and carbon monoxide are the dominant species absorbing in the mid-IR, given that thermal structure plays a minor role relative to the molecular abundances for transmission spectra.
-Based on models and observations of transmission spectra, \citet{Tinetti:2007aa} showed the abundance of atmospheric water vapor, while also discussing how different model assumptions can lead to different conclusions. \citet{Swain:2008aa} analyzed the transmission spectra to show the presence of CH$_\textrm{4}$ in the atmosphere, \citet{Kok:2013aa} detected CO on the dayside using high-resolution spectroscopy and \citet{Grillmair:2008aa} examined the emergent spectrum to show the presence of atmospheric water and discussed the possibility of the observations revealing the atmosphere changing with time.
-They also showed that the models used to fit these observations required a low dayside-nightside redistribution of energy factor. \citet{Pont:2013aa} detected sodium and potassium in the atmosphere, but also note that their interpretation of the transit data may not be unique given the various parameters used in, and assumptions associated with, the atmospheric models.
+Based on models and observations of transmission spectra, \citet{Tinetti:2007aa} showed the abundance of atmospheric water vapor, while also discussing how different model assumptions can lead to different conclusions. \citet{Swain:2008aa} analyzed the transmission spectra to show the presence of CH$_\textrm{4}$ in the atmosphere, \citet{Kok:2013aa} detected CO on the dayside using high-resolution spectroscopy, {\citet{Zhang:2020} confirmed the detection of CO and H$_\textrm{2}$O, \citet{Flowers:2019} used high-resolution spectroscopy correlated with three-dimensional GCMs to detect CO and H$_\textrm{2}$O, } and \citet{Grillmair:2008aa} examined the emergent spectrum to show the presence of atmospheric water and discussed the possibility of the observations revealing the atmosphere changing with time.
+They also showed that the models used to fit these observations required a low dayside-nightside redistribution of energy factor. { \citet{Damiano:2019} used Principal Component Analysis to confirm the presence of H$_\textrm{2}$O in the planet's atmosphere.} \citet{Pont:2013aa} detected sodium and potassium in the atmosphere, but also note that their interpretation of the transit data may not be unique given the various parameters used in, and assumptions associated with, the atmospheric models.
 Finally, \citet{Knutson:2007aa} discuss tidal locking and its effect on energy redistribution from dayside to nightside.